 Work is a measure of energy transfer when a force causes movement.
 Measured in Joules (J), work is the product of force times distance.
-In barbell training, gravity gives definition to the weight on the bar.
+In barbell training, force is a product of the weight we lift, and gravity gives definition to the barbell’s weight.
 A 300 lb. squat only has meaning in the context of the earth’s gravitational pull.
-We take that for granted, but the important part of that is that gravity only pulls straight down.
+We take that for granted, but the important part is that gravity only pulls straight down.
 If we care about the weight on the bar—and we do—we are concerned with work against gravity or the vertical displacement of the bar through the lift’s ROM.
-This is the distance portion fo the work calculation.
+This is the distance portion of the work calculation.

 Progressive Overload and Squat Depth

-Progressive overload has been a part of strength training since Milo of Croton, and is one of the crucial factors for building strength.
+Progressive overload has been a part of strength training since Milo of Croton and is one of the crucial factors for building strength.
 The concept is often thought of as merely increasing the weight on the bar.
-The load on the bar, however, is one of several factors that make up training stress.
+The load on the bar, however, is one of several factors that makes up training stress.
 Progressive overload means increasing the training stress over time, encompassing several variables such as the frequency of training, exercise selection, the number of productive sets and reps, and the intensity of the lift.

-When we train novices, however, the only variable we change is the weight on the bar, the smallest and most direct variable affecting the lifter’s strength.
-The novice lifter starts with a standard organization of training stress: the four lifts that best meet the exercise selection criteria, performed for sets of five at a volume sufficient to induce training stress for an extended period of time.
-The lifter adjusts the stress by lifting a little bit more weight, linearly increasing the stress, causing their body to adapt to the stress continually, making them stronger.
+For most novice lifters, the only variable from workout-to-workout is the weight on the bar, because that is the smallest and most direct change we can make that will affecting the lifter’s training stress.
+The novice lifter starts with a set organization of training stress: typically, the four main lifts, performed for sets of five at a volume sufficient to induce training stress for an extended period of time.
+The lifter adjusts the stress by lifting a little bit more weight each time they train, increasing the stress slowly, and causing their body to adapt continually to that small change, making them stronger.

-One of the advantages of good, consistent lifting form is that it leads to predictable training responses.
+One of the advantages of consistent lifting form is that it leads to predictable training responses.
 If the squat is much lower, the amount of work might have increased significantly.
 This doesn’t mean that the training stress was unproductive—not necessarily—but a change in depth represents inconsistency in your training.
 When we are concerned with as little as 2.5 lb. changes in the weight on the bar, inconsistently executed form is a problem that undermines the predictability of your adaptation to training.

-The need for consistent ranges of motion makes visual depth markers preferable to depth by feel or by some internally-defined criteria.
-Setting the target as the crease of your hip dropping below the top of your patella, makes depth something that you can see in your videos, something your coach can address, and something most powerlifting judges can judge accurately.
-If instead, you defined your range of motion by feel, you will have trouble calibrating your depth from session to session, set to set, and squat-to-squat.
+The need for a consistent ROM makes visual depth markers preferable to depth by feel or by some internally-defined criteria.
+Setting the target as the crease of your hip dropping below the top of your patella makes depth something that you can see in your videos, something your coach can address, and something most powerlifting judges can judge accurately.
+If, instead, you defined your ROM by feel, you will have trouble calibrating your depth from session-to-session, set-to-set, and squat-to-squat.